multani7871/employee-led-SPVs/how_to_source_employees.md.md

 				 - Inmails
 					 - The response rate is usually around 10% but
 				 - Posts that mention employees at a specific company
+					 - I have tried two iterations of this so far.
+In the first iteration, I also tag the CEO but I realized this doesn't make sense since the CEO only
 			 - Twitter
 				 - DMs
 					 - I've tried this with engineering and product leaders.
 I have received virtually no responses